wayanjimmy/braindump/content/notes/20210509215843-elasticsearch_parent_child_relationship.md

 ## Restrictions {#restrictions}

-### Parent and child documents must be indexed on the same shard.
-This means that the same routing value needs to be provided when getting, deleting, or updating a child document. {#parent-and-child-documents-must-be-indexed-on-the-same-shard-dot-this-means-that-the-same-routing-value-needs-to-be-provided-when-getting-deleting-or-updating-a-child-document-dot}
+-   Parent and child documents must be indexed on the **same shard**.
+This means that the same routing value needs to be provided when getting, deleting, or updating a child document.

 ## Hands on {#hands-on}